Library and Resource Centre

 Premiers’ Reading Challenge (PRC)

-The Book Club is meeting fortnightly in 2017.
-All students are staff are welcome to join in for a fun, informal discussion about books and reading.
+The Book Club meets fortnightly at lunchtime on Wednesdays.
+All students and staff are welcome to join in for a fun, informal discussion about books and reading.

 Mrs Megan Gatt – Library Technician